International Study Financial Aid & Scholarships

 Interested students should visit the Study Abroad Office to receive the Ambassador Program application form and discuss service possibilities.
 Students must submit the application and complete their FAFSA to be considered for the Ambassador Program.

-The application must be completed and submitted to the Study Abroad Office by the designated Study Abroad application deadline.
+The application must be completed and submitted to the CEAE by the designated Study Abroad application deadline.

 - October 1st for Spring programs